On May 28, 1963, in Jackson, Mississippi, the Woolworth sit-in occurred.

-More information on the sit-ins is available here.
-Learn more about the Jackson sit-in in the book We Shall Not Be Moved: The Jackson Woolworth’s Sit-In and the Movement It Inspired and its website.
+Learn more about the Jackson sit-in in the book We Shall Not Be Moved: The Jackson Woolworth’s Sit-In and the Movement It Inspired and related website.